cypress-io/cypress/packages/driver/readme.md

 ### Running

 You can also run all of the driver's tests locally.
-We don't really recommend this because it takes a really long time, and we have this process optimized by load balancing the tests across multiple workers in CI.
+We don't really recommend this because it takes a long time, and we have this process optimized by load balancing the tests across multiple workers in CI.

 It's usually easier to run the tests in the GUI, commit, and then see if anything broke elsewhere.